vigetlabs/prestotype/docs/more-options.md

 - [Foundation](http://foundation.zurb.com/), like Bootstrap but heavier and more opinionated.
 Unlike Bootstrap, Foundation has a number of cool [drop-in blocks](http://patterntap.com/code?page=1)
 - [Fire.app](http://fireapp.kkbox.com/), another app that handles templating, precompiling, etc.

-## Upgrades
+## Upgrade options

 If you want to use a tool like this for HTML prototyping more regularly, I suggest looking into some of the following options:

-- Running [Sass + Compass](http://compass-style.org/) from the command line with `compass watch`.
-The Sass/Compass combo is more powerful than LESS, but requires configuration and some command line knowledge.
+### PHP

+PHP is incredibly easy to jump right into and sprinkle partials, variables, and reusable functionality into.
+It's also fairly ubiquitous and easy to serve (use [Mamp](http://www.mamp.info/en/) on your own machine, and clients.viget.com to share).
+The most appealing thing about PHP is that you can just rename a file from `.html` to `.php` and start working, making it a fast and easy way to enhance your prototypes.

+### Rendered output

-- Using [Assemble](http://assemble.io/) or [Jekyll](http://jekyllrb.com/) to compile your templates into a flat set of site files.
-This approach is a big step up from the basic Prestotype setup, because it allows you to reuse partials and layout but compile them to flat HTML files.
+Instead of serving your design with a PHP-enabled server, you can go the other route and use something like [Assemble](http://assemble.io/) or [Jekyll](http://jekyllrb.com/) to compile your templates into a flat set of site files.
+This approach is a big step up from the basic Prestotype setup, because it allows you to reuse partials and layouts while still compiling them as portable, easy-to-email HTML files.

-- Combining Sass, JS, and Assemble template compilation with a tool like [Gulp](http://gulpjs.com/).
-- Running an Express.js or PHP server to serve your pages.
-This will allow you to write more partial logic on the back-end and have better control over dynamic states in the app.
-Both options require a lot more knowledge, and a specific hosting environment to share.
+### LiveReload or Browsersync

+[LiveReload](http://livereload.com/) ($10 app, or free as a Grunt or Gulp plugin) reloads the page when you update specific files, making the prototype flow much faster.

+[BrowserSync](http://www.browsersync.io/) takes this ability up a notch by reloading multiple browsers at once, as well as syncing actions (scrolling, filling out forms, etc) between them.

+### Gulp

+The more FED tools you use, the more convenient it is to have something like [Gulp](http://gulpjs.com/) managing them all.
+If you're thinking about using Assemble to compile your templates into flat files, Gulp combines very will with it, and it'll also manage your Sass compilation.

+### Sass + Compass

+[Compass](http://compass-style.org/) is a Ruby tool that manages and extends Sass, a compile-to CSS language much like Less.
+While Less is more convenient, Sass is arguably better supported and has more tools (including the excellent [Breakpoint](http://breakpoint-sass.com/)).
+Unlike Less, Sass requires compiling on the back-end, using the command line or a specific application.